rbowsley/lamplighthelp/source/5-2-0_Adding_a_profile.markdown

 - There may be some more information that you have to provide.
 This depends on whether your organisation has chosen to make it a requirement to include certain information in a profile (for example, an individual's permission to store their data.)

+- If you have multiple projects in your system, you may also be asked to choose a project-sharing policy.
+Ask your Project Administrator about this if you’re uncertain.
+If you need to continue at this point, click ‘no sharing’, which can be updated later.

 - Save the profile by clicking the save button at the bottom right hand corner of the screen.

 You will now see the profile page for the {{person}} you have just entered.
 (If you get a pop-up box which tells you that you may be about to create duplicates, see the next page [5.2.1 Creating Duplicate Profiles](/help/index/p/5.2.1).)